ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 ```
 {: pre}

-### Updating an existing file share to add replication with the API
+### Creating a replica for an existing file share with the API
 {: #fs-create-share-replica-api}

-Make a `POST /shares` request to define the replica file share to add to a file share.
-In the example, `source_share` specifies the ID of the source file share to which you're adding replication.
-You also need to specify the source share name or CRN.
+To add replication to an existing file share, you need to create a replica share in the target region.
+Make a `POST /shares` request in the target region for a new share, specify the replica share name or CRN, and include the ID of the `source_share`.
 Other required properties are the `profile`, `zone`, and `replication_cron_spec`, which provides the replication schedule.

 ```sh